-Under the monistic system the BoD (Consiglio di Amministrazione) is in charge of the management of the company, while a committee ("Committee for Internal Control" or "Comitato per il Controllo della Gestione") formed of members of the Consiglio di Amministrazione, is in charge of the supervision of the management.
+Under the monistic system:

-At least one-third of the members of the BoD shall satisfy the same requirements as those established by the Italian Civil Code (the "Code") for members of the Collegio Sindacale.
+The Board of directors (Consiglio di Amministrazione) is in charge of the management of the company, while a committee ("Committee for Internal Control" or "Comitato per il Controllo della Gestione") formed of members of the Consiglio di Amministrazione, is in charge with the supervision of the management.

-The Committee for Internal Control, appointed from among the independent members of the BoD, supervises the suitability of the organisational structure of the company and its system for internal control, administration and accounting.
+At least 1/3 of the members of the Board of directors shall satisfy the same requirements as those established by the Italian Civil Code (the "Code") for members of the Collegio Sindacale.
+The Committee for Internal Control, appointed from among the independent members of the Board of directors, supervises the suitability of the organisational structure of the company and its system for internal control, administration and accounting.

-With respect to appointment, term of office and revocation, the above-mentioned rules for directors and statutory auditors of the traditional system apply to the members of: (i) the managing body (ie Consiglio di Amministrazione); and (ii) the supervision committee (ie Comitato per il Controllo della Gestione).
+With respect to appointment, term of office and revocation, the above mentioned rules for directors and statutory auditors of the traditional system apply to the members of: (i) the managing body (ie Consiglio d'amministrazione); and (ii) the supervision committee (ie Comitato per il Controllo della Gestione).